Kenosha Pass: Description

-On July 25th, 1936, Denver and Rio Grande Western locomotive #346, which was on loan to the Colorado and Southern at the time, rolled on the east side of the pass as it hit a corner at an estimated speed of ~40 mph.
-The engineer at the throttle, Eugene K. McGowan, was killed in the wreck.
+On July 25, 1936, Denver and Rio Grande Western locomotive #346, which was on loan to the Colorado and Southern at the time, rolled on the east side of the pass as it hit a corner at an estimated speed of ~40 mph.
+The engineer at the throttle, Eugene K. "Mickey" McGowan, was killed in the wreck.
+Kenosha Pass and the wreck of Denver & Rio Grande Western locomotive #346 are referenced in the title of the Mark "Hyce" Huber's song "Smells Like Kenosha".

-Popular culture

-In the South Park episode "The Return of the Fellowship of the Ring to the Two Towers" a sign for Kenosha Pass can be seen as the boys walk from South Park to Conifer to the video store.
-In the episode "Prehistoric Ice Man," a man who has been frozen since 1996 goes back to his wife, and he says he was lost on Kenosha Pass.

-In South Park: Post Covid, a sign shows saying "Kenosha Pass: Now OPEN due to Global Warming" as Stan returns to South Park.

-A line from Thomas Pynchon's novel Gravity's Rainbow: